+1 (619) 853-3200

 Why conventional cleaning fails

 Baked-on grease isn't just a surface deposit — it polymerizes under heat into a hard, hydrophobic layer that chemically repels water-based degreasers.
 Every enzyme degreaser you spray runs off the surface before it can break through the grease barrier.
-Beneath that barrier, bacteria are actively colonizing the warm, oily environment.
-Standard stovetop cleaning products address the outer layer; the biology underneath goes untouched.
+Beneath that barrier, grime and build-up accumulate in the warm, oily environment.
+Standard stovetop cleaning products address the outer layer; the embedded build-up underneath goes untouched.

 What 275°F steam does differently

 Steam at 275°F transfers heat directly into the grease layer via conduction, softening and dissolving the hydrophobic barrier without the chemical repulsion problem.
-Once the barrier breaks, steam penetrates the crevice and thermal shock eliminates the bacterial colonies beneath.
+Once the barrier breaks, steam penetrates the crevice and thermal shock lifts the grime and build-up beneath.
 The result is a stovetop that looks clean because it actually is — not because the residue was pushed somewhere less visible.

 SD Note: